 - Ensure this information is cascaded upwards so leadership can understand how to best support staff.

-- Invite different perspectives to discuss employees so we get a more complete and less biased view.
+- Invite different perspectives to discuss employees so we get a more complete view.

 - Reduce the risk of a ‘bad manager’ impacting employees poorly without oversight.